open-telemetry/community/guides/contributor/membership.md

 becoming a triager.
 Triagers are encouraged to be active participants in project meetings, chat rooms, and other discussion forums.

+Triagers belong to a specific [SIG](processes.md/#special-interest-groups-sigs).
+There can be multiple triager groups in a single SIG.
+For example, there can be different triager groups for different repositories owned by a SIG, or different triager groups for different areas of expertise (e.g. different languages in the documentation).

 ### Requirements

 - Nominated by a maintainer, with no objections from other maintainers.